Shari Barnhart

 CURRENTLY

-As it turned out, no matter where I happen to be, because of gadgets, I am able to stay connected, be creative... and make art that communicates.
+As it turned out, no matter where I happen to be, because of gadgets, I stay connected and creative... and make art that communicates.